sigpwned/iso-15924-and-unicode-scripts/README.md

 ## The License

 The data is available under the Creative Commons CC0 license.
 This places the data into the public domain, so you can do whatever you'd like with it, but I'd appreciate a note if you find it useful!
-You can open a ticket to say hello 👋 if nothing else.
+An issue saying "Hello" is great!

 ## Maintenance